Thunder

 A sacred meteorite, the Willamette Meteorite, is a 15.5 ton, 10,000-year-old rock called Tomanowos (Sky-person) by the Clackamas (Grande Ronde) "Indians."
 They use it in religious ceremonies, but it is now confined indoors as the centerpiece of the New York Museum of Natural History's collection.

-In the 1800s, Admiral Peary, discoverer of the earth's North Pole, stole Woman and Dog meteorites, as well as the 34-ton Ahnighito, one of the only sources for the Inuit of iron for tools.
+In the 1800s, Admiral Peary, discoverer of the earth's North Pole, stole 3 important meteorites from the site known as Cape York.
+They included the Woman and the Dog meteorites, as well as the 34-ton Ahnighito (the Tent,) which were some of the very rare sources the Inuit could use for making durable tools.
 He sold them to a New York museum for as little as $40,000.

 Several similar thefts have occurred around the world.
 In Alberta (Canada,) the Tsu T'ina (aka Blackfoot) had their Manitou Stone known as the Iron Creek Meteorite stolen by Methodist minister, John McDougall, initiator of the Calgary Stampede.